Arthur P. Lamneck

-Arthur Philip Lamneck (March 12, 1880 - April 23, 1944) was a four-term U.S. Representative from Ohio from 1931 to 1939.
+Arthur Philip Lamneck (March 12, 1880 - April 23, 1944) was an American businessman and politician who served as a four-term U.S. representative from Ohio from 1931 to 1939.

 Early life and career

 Born in Port Washington, Ohio, Lamneck was the son of Philip and Mary Lamneck.
 He attended the public schools and graduated from the Port Washington High School in 1897.
 He engaged in the sheet metal business at Columbus, Ohio, from 1907 to 1929.
 Lamneck served as delegate to the Democratic National Convention in 1924.
 He served as member of the Columbus City Council from 1913 to 1921.

 Congress

 Lamneck was elected as a Democrat to the Seventy-second and to the three succeeding Congresses (March 4, 1931 – January 3, 1939).
 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress and for election in 1940 to the Seventy-seventh Congress.

+Other campaigns

 He was an unsuccessful candidate for nomination for mayor of Columbus, in 1943.